ben/talks/robotslong/index.md

 ^ Second, he mentions @channel.
 This ensures that all the people in that channel know a high-five has happened.
 This mimics the sharp sound of a real-life high-five.

-^ Thirdly, and most interestingly, he uses the company credit card to order an Amazon gift card, and emails the redemption code to Greg.
+^ Thirdly, and most interestingly, he uses the company credit card to order an Amazon gift card, and emails it to Greg.

-^ Now Patrick could have done all of that manually, and it would have taken maybe 5 minutes, but having Gort do it for him took all of 10 seconds.
+^ Now Patrick could have done all of that manually, and it would have taken maybe 5 minutes, but having Gort do it for him took maybe 10 seconds.
 A momentary impulse that makes someone feel appreciated.
 It's like they just slapped hands, but rainbow sparks exploded from the place where their palms met, and heavenly music played, and then Greg found $75 in his back pocket.

 ---

 ![inline,autoplay,loop](./images/highfive2.mov)

-^ Here's another example, this happened about two weeks before the birth of David's first child, and he tried to land a dad joke, and it didn't quite work.
+^ Here's another example, this happened about two weeks before the birth of David's first child, and he was trying to land a dad joke, and it didn't quite work.

 ---